academie-de-espee/earl-marshal/rapier/rules-update-2018.md

     For cut and thrust rapier, hands and wrists require additional protection from being struck by percussive blows:
     a.
 Areas of the backs of gloved hands, fingers and thumbs, to one inch above the wrist of both arms not protected by a hilt, parrying device, or rigid armor must, at a minimum, be protected by an additional layer of 1/4" open cell foam or equivalent resilient padding.
     b.
 If any combatant is using a two-handed weapon, all combatants in the bout must have rigid protection for areas listed in 2.D.v.a.
+Examples of acceptable protection include (but not limited to):
+         i.
+Gauntlets or demi-gauntlets made of rigid material covering areas not protected by the weapon's guard. ii.
+Commercial products such as Koning gloves, SPES Heavy gloves or hockey gloves which satisfy these requirements.
+(Note: Blatantly modern gloves are discouraged at official events and practices without attempting to cover logos and modern materials.)

 The wording could use work, but evidence collected from a society level shows a trend that needed addressed.
 In the last three years, 811 C&T combatants received 18 reported hand injuries.
 In contrast, 4159 heavy rapier combatants received 5 reported hand injuries in the same time period.
 Additionally, our kingdom accounts for 3 out of the 18 injuries reported in the last 3 years, and so our kingdom is not excluded from the trend that needs corrected.